 Travel Safe, and Happy Adventures!

 Lastly, keep in mind that Death Valley, as its name implies, is a wilderness area that is not safe to visit under-prepared.
 Flash floods can strand you even on a paved road, or simple car trouble could rapidly put you in an unpleasant overnight situation.
 My advice?
 Never visit the desert without a 2-3 days’ supply of water, period.
 A gigantic 5-7 gallon water jug is just a few dollars at REI, and it could save your life.
 Oppositely, check the weather before you go, and take flash flood warnings very seriously!
+For more tips, see our article on Desert Photography Tips.

 Of course, if you’re staying near your car, and your car is on a paved or graded road, there’s a 100% chance that a park ranger will come by every now and then, so if anything serious does happen, the best thing you can do is just stay with your vehicle.